About Helene Jewell

 Fact 1: Helping people to work better together in a group gives me a real buzz.

-I am an ardent fan of getting stuck into even the most contentious discussions to create clarity from the tangle, allow space for those light bulb moments and enable everyone to say what they need to.
+I am an ardent fan of getting stuck into even the most contentious discussions to help people create clarity from the tangle, allow space for those light bulb moments and enable everyone to say what they need to.
 Keeping track of all the different threads of the conversation and guiding them into something more ordered and focused is a challenge I love – you’ll see when I’m facilitating that I’m in my element.
 We can all bring something different to the table in a group, the magic happens when you can tap into that which is what I do.

 Fact 2: My facilitation career path started with a strong desire to experience something a bit different.